magnars/test-with-files/README.md

 :profiles {:dev {:resource-paths ["test/resources"]}}
 ```

-You should probably also addf a `.gitkeep` file to `test/resources` if
+You should probably also add a `.gitkeep` file to `test/resources` if
 you have no other files in there - or it is not properly added to the
 classpath when leiningen starts.